How to attend parties (without sacrificing your fitness goals). Group of people gathered for a rooftop party.

 If you have a big meal planned for dinner or aren’t sure what the afternoon will look like, track that meal first and plan accordingly for the rest of your day.

-For example, if the dinner and drinks you’re going to have in the evening are about 1,000 calories and your daily goal is 2,000 calories, split the remaining 1,000 calories into your breakfast, lunch, and snacks.
+For example, if the dinner and drinks you will have in the evening are about 1,000 calories and your daily goal is 2,000 calories, split the remaining 1,000 calories into your breakfast, lunch, and snacks.
+I get that you don't always know what you'll eat at an event, but that doesn't mean you can't estimate what you will eat and drink and be prepared.

 Load up on protein, veggies, and lower fat options for the beginning part of your day, and reserve a solid amount of your calories for dinner.

 I also highly recommend adding in your staples for the day to stay consistent with them.
-This refers to things like protein powder, workout nutrition, bedtime snacks, greens, etc.
+This refers to things like protein powder, workout nutrition, bedtime snacks, greens, etc. Just because you're going to be at an event that focuses on more fun foods doesn't mean you should neglect nutrient-dense foods beforehand.

-Enjoy and Pause
+3. Enjoy and Pause

-You know, when you’re standing by the snack table and chatting with friends while you wait for the food to be ready.
+Typically, overeating occurs when you eat mindlessly.
+You know, when you're standing by the snack table and chatting with friends while you wait for the food to be ready.
+Sound familiar?

+Implementing the "enjoy and pause" trick can help prevent overeating.
 Enjoy your meal and give yourself 10-15 minutes before you go back for seconds.
 Have a conversation with someone, people watch, take a walk, or do anything else you please.

 The purpose of this is to allow your body to settle and then for you to listen to your hunger cues.
+You may realize you are no longer hungry and don't need to grab another plate or drink and can focus on the other things happening around you.
+But if after your pause you still want a second plate, go ahead!

-Don’t Miss Twice
+4. Don't Miss Twice

 We’ve all been there and have indulged more than we intended to, and that’s okay!
 Life happens!

 When that happens, the best thing you can do is to move on and get back into your regular eating habits as soon as possible.
-The aim is to not miss TWO back-to-back meals.
+The aim is not to miss TWO back-to-back meals.

-For example, you may go out to lunch with friends, and you guys get lost in a good time and end up going wayyyy overboard with apps, entrees, and cap it off with ice cream on the way home.
+For example, you may go out to lunch with friends, and you guys get lost in a good time and end up going wayyyy overboard with apps, entrees, drinks, and cap it off with ice cream on the way home.

-You had a normal breakfast and a BIG lunch, so, for dinner, aim to get back to what you would typically eat.
+You had a normal breakfast and a BIG lunch, so for dinner, aim to get back to what you would typically eat.

 Do that, and you’re back on track without missing out on a fun time with your friends.